notofonts/noto-fonts/README.md

 ## Recent updates

+#### 2021.06.03

+NotoNaskhArabic: all of diacrritics now support Bold weight (and variable) replacing prior Regular only diacritics.
+NotoKufiArabic: updated Kufi style to include some (not all :-)) codepoints listed in https://github.com/googlefonts/noto-fonts/issues/1870

 #### 2021.04.20

 The Noto fonts published on this date were built using the newest fontmake which resolved an issue impacting [Noto fonts on Windows](https://github.com/googlefonts/noto-fonts/issues/2066).
 The following applications are affected: MS Write, MS Word and MS Powerpoint.